miamarine84/Online-Offline-Budget-Tracker/README.md

 In this assignment, I created a Budget Tracker that when it goes offline it continues to work.
 Teaching me w me to create Mongo database with a Mongoose schema and handle routes with Express.

-Enjoy the app in here: [Click Here!](https://ghostly-warlock-07116.herokuapp.com/)
+Enjoy the app in here: [Click Here!](https://mighty-dusk-85303.herokuapp.com/)

 Or view a quick demo here if you like:
 ![](video.gif)

 ## User Story

-* As a user, I want to be able to view create and track daily workouts.
-I want to be able to log multiple exercises in a workout on a given day.
-I should also be able to track the name, type, weight, sets, reps, and duration of exercise.
-If the exercise is a cardio exercise, I should be able to track my distance traveled.
+As an avid traveller
+I want to be able to track my withdrawals and deposits with or without a data/internet connection So that my account balance is accurate when I am traveling

+## What I'am trying to accomplish with this challenge!

+The user will be able to add expenses and deposits to their budget with or without a connection.
+When entering transactions offline, they should populate the total when brought back online.

+Offline Functionality:

+  * Enter deposits offline

+  * Enter expenses offline

+When brought back online:

+  * Offline entries should be added to tracker.

 ## Business Context

-A consumer will reach their fitness goals quicker when they track their workout progress.
+Giving users a fast and easy way to track their money is important, but allowing them to access that information anytime is even more important.
+Having offline functionality is paramount to our applications success.

 ### Please see my Github